CYF2000127/MolNexTR/README.md

 python prediction.py --model_path your_model_path --image_path your_image_path
 ```
 ### Visualization
-Use [`visualization.ipynb`](visualization.ipynb) for visualization of the ground truths and the prections.
+Use [`visualization.ipynb`](visualization.ipynb) to visualize the ground truths and the predictions.

 We also show some qualitative results of our method below: